SamuelIbanga5/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 In this project, I learned about handling process ID's and signals in Bash with `ps`, `pgrep`, `pkill`, `exit`, and `trap`.

 ## Tasks :page_with_curl:
-- 0. What is my PID
+0. What is my PID
 	- [0-what-is-my-pid](https://github.com/SamuelIbanga5/alx-system_engineering-devops/blob/master/0x05-processes_and_signals/0-what-is-my-pid): Bash script that displays its own PID.
-- 1. List your processes
+1. List your processes
 	- [1-list_your_processes](https://github.com/SamuelIbanga5/alx-system_engineering-devops/blob/master/0x05-processes_and_signals/1-list_your_processes): Bash script that displays a list of currently runnin processes.
-- 2. Show your Bash PID
+2. Show your Bash PID
 	- [2-show_your_bash_pid](https://github.com/SamuelIbanga5/alx-system_engineering-devops/blob/master/0x05-processes_and_signals/2-show_your_bash_pid): Bash script that displays lines containing the `bash` word, thus allowing you to easily get the PID of your Bash process.
-- 3. Show your Bash PID made easy
+3. Show your Bash PID made easy
-	- [3-show_your_bash_pid_made_easy](): Bash script that displays the PID, along with the process name, of processes whose name contain the word `bash`.
+	- [3-show_your_bash_pid_made_easy](https://github.com/SamuelIbanga5/alx-system_engineering-devops/blob/master/0x05-processes_and_signals/3-show_your_bash_pid_made_easy): Bash script that displays the PID, along with the process name, of processes whose name contain the word `bash`.
+4. To infinity and beyond
+	- [4-to_infinity_and_beyond](): Bash script that displays `To infinity and beyond` indefinitely.